mattijn/topojson/README.md

 The reason for development of this package was the willingness:
 - To adopt `shapely` (GEOS) and `numpy` for the core-functionalities in deriving the Topology.
-- To provide a better integration with other geographical packages available within the Python ecosystem (eg. `geopandas` and `altair`).
+- To provide integration with other geographical packages within the Python ecosystem (eg. `geopandas` and `altair`).
 - Also the possibility of including the many tests available in the JavaScript implementation was hoped-for.

 To create a certain synergy between the JavaScript and Python implementation the same naming conventions was adopted for the processing steps (`extract`, `join`, `cut`, `dedup`, `hashmap`).
 Even though the actual code differs significant.